Our Team

 Valerie Smith

-Valerie Smith is a junior at Arizona State University, where she passionately advocates for queer rights and embraces her Jewish identity.
+Valerie Smith is a recent graduate of Arizona State University who lives in Arizona, where she continues to passionately advocate for queer rights and embraces her Jewish identity.
 Committed to justice and equality, Valerie actively fights for social change while proudly upholding her Jewish ethics.
 Her dedication extends beyond human causes; she loves to volunteer in support of animal welfare, demonstrating her deep compassion for all living beings.
 Valerie’s vibrant activism and community involvement reflect her unwavering commitment to making the world a better place.

 Education Associate